VinceBarresi/programming_challenges/README.md

      Sea!tle is a nice place.
 Work Hard! have Fun, make HIStory!

 13. Remove duplicate characters from a pair of strings

+14. Returns a final string if sum of equal parts of a string are equal to eachother